Vauxhall Insignia Common Problems and Solutions

 Problem:

-If you have noticed that the DPF warning light comes on your dashboard display and stays, then you may have a problem with the DPF (Diesel Particulate Filter).
-This filter is responsible for burning any harmful particulates in the exhaust system to reduce emissions.
+If you notice that the DPF warning light appears on your dashboard and remains illuminated, you may have an issue with the DPF (Diesel Particulate Filter).
+This filter is responsible for burning harmful particulates in the exhaust system to reduce emissions.
 Check out the video below:

 Solution:

-Try driving at 50-60mph in either 3rd or 4th gear for about 15-20 mins to allow the DPF to get hot enough to burn off the particulates.
-This should put the light out on the dashboard, but if not, then you will have to replace the DPF.
+Try driving at 50-60mph in either 3rd or 4th gear for about 15-20 minutes to allow the DPF to reach a sufficient temperature to burn off the particulates.
+This should cause the warning light on the dashboard to go out, but if it doesn't, then you'll need to replace the DPF.

 Difficulty level